MarshP/yon-readme/README.md

 * Yondinium
 * Spwantown
 * Deadsville (near Rainbow Castle portals)
-* Roundwell (built by Damian, go round the back of the Deadsville portal)
+* Roundwell (built by DnC, go round the back of the Deadsville portal)

 ### People's Bases

 Most people's bases are most easily located via the Nether Portal network.
-(Doug's are labelled 'Rainbow Castle' and are not hard to miss from the carpet.)
+(DgC's are labelled 'Rainbow Castle' and are not hard to miss from the carpet.)
 At the moment, the exceptions are:

-* Juliet: Cliffside House, about 380 ~ 160, nearest stop Marsh P's then follow cobble path or the river to the NE
+* JK: Cliffside House, about 380 ~ 160, nearest stop Marsh P's then follow cobble path or the river to the NE
-* doop: about 250 ~ 730, nearest stop Squaresville, entrance under treehouse to SW of Squaresville
+* dp: about 250 ~ 730, nearest stop Squaresville, entrance under treehouse to SW of Squaresville

 ### Other Notable Locations